hieudo-hn/dlib/docs/SEARCH.md

 # Most Used Commands
     grep 'yoursearchterm' <filename>

 Searches a specific file for your term

     grep -r 'yoursearchterm' .

 Searches every file in the directory and all subdirectories for your term

     grep -r --exclude-dir=(your directory to exclude) 'yoursearchterm' .
-Searches every file in the directory and all subdirectories **EXCEPT for the one excluded** in the directory for your term.
+-Searches every file in the directory and all subdirectories **EXCEPT for the one excluded** in the directory for your term.
 This is useful when folders like .ccls\_cache or other caches are generated.

 # Other Useful Flags
 -i - ignores the case of the search term